Earth Day 22nd April Every Year

 Earth Day is probably the biggest co-ordinated expression of support for the environment in the world.
-Events are co-ordinated globally by the Earth Day Network in more than 190 countries.
-According to Wikipedia, it has become ”the largest secular holiday in the world, celebrated by more than a billion people every year”.
-That is an astonishing achievement.
+Earth Day is on April 22 every year and it is a unique chance to demonstrate support for environmental issues.
+However, the Earth Day organisers, The Earth Day Network, emphasise that its acitivies continue all year round.
+It was first held on April 22, 1970 and is coordinated by earthday.org According to Wikipedia, it has become ”the largest secular holiday in the world, celebrated by more than a billion people every year”.
+This is an astonishing achievement.

-The year 2020 was the 50th Anniversary of Earth Day and celebrations included a variety of activities such as the Great Global CleanUp, Citizen Science, Advocacy, Education, and art.
-Due to the pandemic many of these activities moved online and they included three-day livestream event, Earth Day Live, organized by coalition of youth activists, which focused on; citizen science, volunteering, community engagement, education, and the role of art in furthering the cause.
+The Earth Day activities and celebrations include a variety of activities such as the Great Global CleanUp, Citizen Science, Advocacy, Education, and art.
+Many of these activities are accessible online and they include a three-day livestream event, Earth Day Live, organized by coalition of youth activists, which focused on; citizen science, volunteering, community engagement, education, and the role of art in furthering the cause.
+Earth Day is really a network of organisations, comprising the Earth Day Network and their website is really a gateway to multiple individuals and organisations offering a huge variety of events.
+This is because it lets indiviuals and organisations register their Earth Day Events, and the details appear on the Earth Day website.
+The website includes a global map of where events are occuring.

 Of course, the planting of trees is a major aspect of the Earth Day and the movement includes The Canopy Project which has already planted millions of trees.
-This is a truly innovative project which “works closely with on-the-ground community groups that are trained and committed to nurturing these trees to maturation for life spans that often reach 100 years or more.”
-Therefore the project is about the laudable goal of building community as much at it is about planting trees.
+This is innovative project which “works closely with on-the-ground community groups that are trained and committed to nurturing these trees to maturation for life spans that often reach 100 years or more.”
+Therefore the project is about building community as much at it is about planting trees.
 It is only when there is harmony between the local human population and nature sustainability goals can be achieved.
-Therefore, The Canopy Project’s methods are as splendid as their goals.

 + an abundance of seeds